Sylvester Stallone: Upcoming projects

 Following the releases of Creed II and Rambo V: Last Blood, Balboa Productions has had an extensive production slate.
-A film depicting the history of Jack "Galveston Giant" Johnson, the first African-American boxing heavyweight champion, is in development.
+A film depicting the life of Jack "Galveston Giant" Johnson, the first African-American boxing heavyweight champion, is in development.
 The project was announced after Stallone's instrumental involvement in helping get Johnson a posthumous pardon from US President Donald Trump.

 Stallone is also scheduled to star in the film adaptation of Hunter, a story which had originally been planned as the premise for Rambo V: Last Blood.
 The story centers around Nathaniel Hunter, a professional tracker who is hired to hunt a half-human beast created as an experiment of a secret agency.
 A feature-length adaptation of the biographical novel Ghost: My Thirty Years as an FBI Undercover Agent by Michael McGowan and Ralph Pezzullo about McGowan's career of over 50 undercover missions will follow, though there is no screenwriter attached to the project.
 Additionally, a film centered around black ops troops, being written by retired Army Ranger Max Adams, is also in development.
 Stallone wrote A Working Man in collaboration with David Ayer from a book series created by Chuck Dixon, which was initially intended to be a television series, but later became a feature film starring Jason Statham.
 The television production slate includes a series adaptation of Charles Sailor's Second Son being written by Rob Williams.

 In May 2020, Stallone announced that a sequel to 1993's Demolition Man is in the works: "I think it's coming.
 We're working on it right now with Warner Brothers.
 It's looking fantastic.
 So, that should come out, that's going to happen".
 Stallone has continued to express his passion in directing a film based on Edgar Allan Poe's life, a script he has been preparing for years.
 He has also mentioned that he would like to adapt Nelson DeMille's novel The Lion's Game.

+In March 2026, it was announced by TMZ that Stallone and Quentin Tarantino would co-direct and co-write a 6-part miniseries featuring gangsters, showgirls, boxing, and music.
+The series is set to be shot in black and white, using 1930s cameras.